jonathanwlopes/home-debt-application-js-challenge/src/pages/modals/important.md

-import the modals with componet 'MiddleBox' div class 'wrapper-middle-box' on page.
+import the modals with componet 'BoxMiddle' on page.